-To improve your overall health and well-being, different methods exist.
-Meditation is certainly one of the most powerful ways to achieve this.
-Tremendous benefits are associated with this practice, and this includes: relaxation, reduced stress, improved emotional management, enhanced awareness and more.
+Among the different methods that exist to improve your health and well-being, meditation is certainly one of the most powerful practice.
+Tremendous benefits are associated with meditation, and this includes: relaxation, reduced stress, improved emotional management, enhanced awareness and more.
 While these days many people are aware that meditation is an excellent lifestyle habit, some confusion still exists in regards to the different types of meditation and meditation techniques that are available today.
 This article should give you a clearer insight.

 What are the different types of meditation?

 Modern psychological research defines and characterizes meditation in various ways but globally, the role of attention is the main criteria when it comes to establish a typology.
 In that way, depending on the direction of mental attention, two general meditation categories have been outlined: Focused Attention (FA) and Open Monitoring (OM).

 This meditation type implies that the attention is focused on a chosen object.
 In fact, the focused attention could also be on an image, a sound, the breath or even a sensation.
 Such a meditation session generally lasts from 15 minutes to 1 hour.

 Scientific studies suggest that different types of meditation generate different brainwave patterns.
 In the case of Focused Attention meditation, Gamma and Beta waves are created.